iamawumpas/Metlink-Explorer/README.md

 7. **View Your Data:**
    - Go to **Developer Tools → States** or add the sensor to your dashboard to see real-time departures, alerts, cancellations, and more.

+Each integration entry will contain a maximum of two entities.
+These represent the outbound and inbound directions for the selected route.

+Each entity is labelled using this format: vehicle type :: route number - route naae

+*Example:* Bus :: 83 - Eastbourne - Lower Hutt - Petone - Wellington

 ---

 **Tip:**